-Regulation 14 makes general provision as to offences.
-In addition, it places a limit on the period within which a criminal prosecution may be instituted for an offence under the Regulations.
-The limit is the same as that which applies to criminal prosecutions under the Public Elections (Jersey) Law 2002.
-As that Law is currently in force, the limit is the expiry of 6 months following the date of the order of the Royal Court for the holding of the election.
-The Public Elections (Amendment No. 4) (Jersey) Law 201- (P.14/2011) would extend the period from 6 to 12 months.
+Article 14 makes general provision as to offences.
+In addition, it places a limit on the period within which a criminal prosecution may be instituted for an offence under the Law.
+The limit is the same as that which applies to criminal prosecutions under the Public Elections (Jersey) Regulations 2002 (12 months).

-This Regulation also requires the Greffier to pass any declaration or documentation to the Attorney General if it appears to the Greffier that an offence may have been committed.
+This Article also requires the Greffier to pass any declaration or documentation to the Attorney General if it appears to the Greffier that an offence may have been committed.